bagofcli.js

 *

-* used as a base directory to read command file and package.json file,
+* Used as the root directory to read the command file and package.json file.

 */